2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 For these multiple cycles to increase the anonsets of the mixed UTXOs, a specific framework is needed to restrict the amounts of UTXOs used.
 Whirlpool defines different pools.

-A pool represents a group of users who wish to mix together, agreeing on the amount of UTXOs to be used to optimize the coinjoin process while maintaining perfect UTXO homogeneity.
+A pool represents a group of users who wish to combine their resources, agreeing on the amount of UTXOs to be used to optimize the coinjoin process while maintaining perfect UTXO homogeneity.
 Each pool specifies a fixed UTXO amount, which the user must adhere to in order to participate.
 So, to make a coinjoin with Whirlpool, you need to select a pool.
 The following pools are currently available:

 - 0.5 bitcoins;